arg-inescid/hydra/tools/README.md

 The tool for running tests `run-test.py` will create multi-user, multi-client (multiple clients behind the same username) an environment with different loads based on test configuration for system stress testing.

+There is also possibility to start all test at once, using  `run-tests.py`.
+Test are separate into different tiers, based on level of complexity.

 ### Arguments

+#### Separate testing

 ```commandline
 python run-test.py test_config_path